jorge-cardoso/jorge-cardoso.github.io/research/cloud_reliability_resilience.md

 + The book [Resilience and Reliability on AWS](https://www.amazon.com/Resilience-Reliability-AWS-Jurg-Vliet/dp/1449339190) provides  a motivation and a few examples (for beginners) on the importance of reliability.
 The author shares their experience to achieve resilience and reliability with code examples to monitor Redis or MongoDB.
 The use of simple techniques to solve the complex problem of reliability of clouds clearly indicates that current solutions are limited and further systmathic approaches are needed.

 + Microsoft proposed the Resilience Modeling and Analysis [(RMA)](http://download.microsoft.com/download/f/a/2/fa2a49ab-13af-44fc-883c-7b8c48d8a042/resilience-by-design-for-cloud-services.pdf) methodology.
+It is an approach for improving resilience adapted from the industry-standard technique known as Failure Mode and Effects Analysis (FMEA).

 ## Available Approaches (Patents and Research Papers)